Types and Literals

 We saw how 8 bits of memory can store 256 different possible values.
 But what range of integers should we map to those options?

 Most integer types are signed, meaning they can store negative values.
-We’ve seen how 8 bits can store one of 256 different values.
-If we map that to a range that includes a similar quantity of negative and positive numbers, an 8-bit signed integer can store values in the range of -128 to 127:
+If we map our 256 possibilities to a range that includes the same quantity of negative and non-negative numbers, an 8-bit signed integer can store values in the range of -128 to 127:

 #include <iostream>